smart-chain-fr/asyncbatch/README.md

 ## Credits

-This library was created by [Team SmartChain]
+This library was developed by [Smartchain](https://www.smart-chain.fr/).